 So, turns out Koreans like to drink.
 A lot.
-So much so that it has become part of their work day.
-Hoesik, which innocently means diner with colleagues, always involves plenty of libations.
+So much so that it has become part of their workday.
+Hoesik, which innocently means dinner with colleagues, always involves plenty of libations.
 Sound like my kind of work environment!
 To get a better understanding of Korean drinking culture I enlisted the help of O’ngo Food Tours and headed out for a night filled with soju, kimchi, and good times.

 Korean Drinking Culture Intro

 After meeting up at O’ngo Food Tours HQ we were off.
 Robert, our Korean drinking culture guide filled us in with great tidbits and facts of the old neighbourhood we were in and what to expect at our first stop – Korean BBQ.
 Already this O’ngo Food Tour was worthwhile as I never would have found this interesting area on my own.

 While the meat grilled Robert explained that eating is a big part of Korean drinking culture.
 After work, it is common (very) for co-workers to head out for a night of barhopping and eating, with their boss picking up the tab.
 This is said to build on teamwork and work relationships.
 Sounds great but it does come at a cost– no social or family life beyond work.
 It has become so bad (or good depending on what side of the fence you sit on) that some companies are limiting the “mandatory”Hoesik work outings as an incentive to draw in new recruits.
 Crazy right?

 After pouring a round of somaekcol shots, (an interesting combo of soju, beer, and Coca-Cola) Robert explained how to tackle Korean BBQ.
 Delicious Korean BBQ.

 Next up on our Korean drinking culture tour was rice wine and topokki.
 This spicy rice noodle dish had an odd but familiar texture and taste.
 Think SpaghettiOs but with fat noodles!